qooxdoo/qooxdoo/docs/configuration/overview.md

 config file models](../../source/class/qx/tool/config/).

-## Configuration API
+## CLI Configuration API
-While the configuration is typically read from `compile.json`, an API is exposed during the compilation process which allows the configuration to be manipulated before it is processed and to interact with the compiler as it works.
+While the configuration is typically read from `compile.json`, an API is exposed by the CLI which allows the configuration to be manipulated before it is processed and to interact with the compiler as it works.

 See [api.md](api.md) for more details.